poe-iit/poe-backend/README.md

 Fall 2022 poe backend built in python.

 ## 📄 Info
+### Important
+System should be integrated into an isolated network as there.
+### Implementation
+Upon the instantiation of `poe.Sys()` a thread is created to manage new TCP connection requests.
+Upon establishment of connection, a sperate thread is created to manage independent communications between self and the specific client.
+Upon receiving data, it is pushed to the sqlite database.
+Database connection instance is shared between all threads.
 ### Protocol
-Data over TCP as a byte array with the following structural represetation.
+Data over TCP as a byte array with the following structural representation.
 ```
 [opt, id, type, data]
 ```